Life insurance is a fundamental part of one’s financial safety net. But having life insurance and having enough of it are two different issues.

 “Employer-provided life insurance premiums may be the same for everyone at the company and not adjusted properly based on age or gender,” said David Haraway, a principal at Substantial Financial in Colorado Springs, Colorado, in an interview.

 “Younger workers and women have longer life expectancies, but their premiums might be the same as everyone else’s,” he continued.
 “If so, younger workers and female workers would subsidize older male workers.
 I usually recommend workers not contribute their own money, but seek lower-cost term insurance in the open market.”
+(Related: 4 times term insurance may be a solution)

 There are tax implications for purchasing additional group life insurance through your employer as well.
 The government taxes the value of group life insurance over $50,000 based on what you pay for it versus premium rates established by the IRS.
 That cost can add up over time as you get older since projected premiums for older individuals are often higher than group life insurance rates.